Replay your visitors' experiences

 Session recordings are not the exact videos of how a visitor interacts with your website.
 They are recreated from visitor ‘events’ like clicks, scrolls, taps, keystrokes, etc., to a video-like format.
 Let's dive deeper to understand this.

-When visitors interact with the website via clicks, taps, keystrokes, etc., these interactions are captured as events.
-When events occur, the structure of the DOM changes accordingly.
+These interactions are captured as events when visitors interact with the website via clicks, taps, keystrokes, etc. When events occur, the structure of the DOM changes accordingly.
 Session replays recreate these events to give a video-like representation of how a visitor interacts with your website.

 There are many session replay tools available in the market today.
 Choosing the one that’s best for your organization need not be complicated.
-We have outlined the five most important criteria while evaluating a session replay tool that will meet your needs.
+We have outlined the five most important criteria while evaluating a session replay tool to meet your needs.

 This is the primary criteria on which you will need to evaluate your session replay tool.
 Without appropriate filters, it is almost impossible to arrive at meaningful conclusions from your session recordings.
 Filters help you sort your session recordings based on numerous visitor inputs like date, traffic, device type, etc., and lets you focus on your goals, one at a time.
 Make sure that your tool allows you to search, segment, and apply filters to your recordings.